 Immediately prior to the Closing, each share of TriSalus' issued and outstanding preferred stock will automatically convert into shares of TriSalus common stock (the "Preferred Conversion"), and all in-the-money TriSalus warrants that would be exercised or otherwise exchanged in full in accordance with their terms by virtue of the occurrence of the TriSalus Business Combination will be exercised for shares of TriSalus common stock, such that the holders thereof will receive Closing Merger Consideration as holders of TriSalus common stock.
 TriSalus warrants that are out-of-the-money will be cancelled for no consideration immediately prior to the Closing.
-At the time of the TriSalus Business Combination, the outstanding options for shares of TriSalus common stock under TriSalus' equity plan will be assumed by MTAC and converted into options to purchase Common Stock (the "Assumed Equity").
+At the time of the TriSalus Business Combination, (i) the outstanding options for shares of TriSalus common stock under TriSalus' equity plan will be assumed by MTAC and converted into options to purchase Common Stock and (ii) any outstanding restricted stock unit awards under TriSalus' equity plan will be assumed by MTAC and converted into restricted stock unit awards covering shares of Common Stock (collectively, the "Assumed Equity").